zarthur/CSCC-Fundamentals-Android-Notes/week_05/readme.md

 Java provides a **garbage collector** that occasionally runs, checks for unreferenced objects (or objects with references to each other but nothing else referencing them), and frees the memory for any such objects it finds.
-An **unfreferenced object** is an object that cannot be accessed from anywhere else in the program.
+An **unreferenced object** is an object that cannot be accessed from anywhere else in the program.
 For example, `WeatherData columbus = new WeatherData();` represents a referenced object because the new WeatherData object is accessible using the `columbus` variable.
 However, once `columbus` goes out of scope